 The aquarium filter should have an adequate water flow rate to keep the tank parameters in a reasonable range.
 The improper water circulation will hamper the filtration.

 The aquarium filter should have a minimum water flow rate that is four times the size of your tank.
-For example, for a 40-gallon tank, it needs to be at least 160 gallons per hour.
+For example, in a 40-gallon tank, the flow rate needs to be at least 160 gallons per hour.

 Frequently Asked Questions

 How to do maintenance of the filter?

 Some aquarium filters require more maintenance than others, depending on the tank’s bioload.
 The regular upkeep of your filter is significant for ensuring it performs to its maximum capacity.
 In addition, since filter media lose their efficacy over time, a timely replacement is necessary.

 Ceramic rings and coarse foams will need to be replaced when they fall apart or create bigger pores.
 In contrast, actuated carbon should only be changed after it has lost its efficiency within half a month to an entire month of use.